Mcrash01/Sign-Language--ASL--recognition/README.md

 # Sign Language (ASL) recognition
-This is our AI project
+This is a demo of our AI project